How to set up a free email account

 Many of our advertisers, however, don’t feel comfortable having an email address that includes their name or other identifying information as they wish to protect their identity from people they don’t know, or they want to use a separate email address from their personal one for responses.
-Services such as Gmail and Outlook.com are free of charge to anyone, and internet service providers like Comcast, Time Warner, etc. offer free email accounts to their customers.
+Services such as Gmail and Outlook.com are free of charge to anyone, and internet service providers like Comcast, Verizon, etc. offer free email accounts to their customers.

 If you are not familiar with how to set up an email account, it’s pretty simple and should not take you more than 5 minutes.
-I highly recommend Gmail as it is very intuitive, they still have the best spam filtering and protection around, they give you a lot of storage space—15 gigabytes (you will never need to delete anything), you can send multiple attachments in an email—up to 25 megabytes (great if you’re sending a bunch of photos), and you have a one stop shop for Google Calendar, Google Drive (for big files/photos you want to share with others), photo hosting, You Tube, blogging & many other things.
+We highly recommend Gmail as it is very intuitive, they still have the best spam filtering and protection around, they give you a lot of storage space—15 gigabytes (you will never need to delete anything), you can send multiple attachments in an email—up to 25 megabytes (great if you’re sending a bunch of photos), and you have a one stop shop for Google Calendar, Google Drive (for big files/photos you want to share with others), photo hosting, You Tube, blogging & many other things.

 To create an email account with Gmail: